whorvath2/identifier/README.md

 ### Set environment variables

-Create a .env file in the root directory, and populate it with the following keys and your values:
+Create a file named `.env` in this project's root directory, and populate it with the following keys and your values:

     # zsh
-    export ROOT_LOG_LEVEL = [String; Logging level for the python environment; forces "INFO" when containerized unless the dockerfile is modified.]
-    export LOCAL_DATA_PATH = [String; file path on a formatted block storage device mounted in the host where identifier's data will be stored when it is run inside a container; see docker-compose.yml]
+    export COMPOSE_PROJECT_NAME=identifier_api
+    export COMPOSE_FILE=docker-compose.yml
+    export TLS_KEY=[String; the location of the file containing the key for the web server certificate.
+                    E.g.: ./identifier.key]
+    export TLS_CERT=[String; the location of the file containing the public web server certificate.
+                     E.g.: ./identifier.crt]
-    export IDENTIFIER_LOG_LEVEL = [String; Logging level for the identifier app; "DEBUG", "INFO", etc.] export IDENTIFIER_DATA_PATH = [String; Filepath to the directory where identifier's data will be stored] export IDENTIFIER_MAX_READER_COUNT = [Integer; Maximum number of read-only repository instances] export IDENTIFIER_MAX_RETRIES = [Integer; Maximum number of times to retry a write operation] export IDENTIFIER_TEXT_ENCODING = [String; Encoding scheme for text data I/O; default is "utf-8"] export BUILD_ID = [String; Tag for the current build of Identifier; see ./setup.cfg for the version no.] export FLASK_ENV = [String; Flask's environment setting - development, production, etc.] export IUID = [Integer; value for the user ID for the owner of the identifier process; e.g. 1001] export IGID = [Integer; value for the group ID for the owner of the identifier process; e.g. 1002] export CERT_SUBJ = [String; Subject line for a self-signed certificate for development; e.g., "/C=US/ST=Michigan/L=Saline/O=Codeability/CN=*.localhost"]
+    export IDENTIFIER_LOG_LEVEL=[String; Logging level for the identifier app; "DEBUG", "INFO", etc.] export IDENTIFIER_DATA_PATH=[String; Filepath to the directory where identifier's data will be stored] export IDENTIFIER_MAX_READER_COUNT=[Integer; Maximum number of read-only repository instances] export IDENTIFIER_MAX_RETRIES=[Integer; Maximum number of times to retry a write operation] export IDENTIFIER_TEXT_ENCODING=[String; Encoding scheme for text data I/O; default is "utf-8"] export BUILD_ID=[String; Tag for the current build of Identifier; see ./setup.cfg for the version no.]

 Alternatively, set the environment variables in [docker-compose](docker-compose.yml) by specifying their values directly, though this is not a recommended practice for security and portability